 The Certificate III in Emergency Response and Rescue course is a nationally accredited course that is designed to provide students with the essential knowledge and skills to allow them to operate safely within emergency services, across a variety of industries.
 This qualification is to provide training for those who will fulfil the role of response and rescue team members.

-This course is a new release but is equivalent to RII30715 Certificate III in Mine Emergency Response and Rescue which is still available for students to book until at least Oct 2020.
+This course is a new release but is equivalent to RII30715 Certificate III in Mine Emergency Response and Rescue which is still available for students to book until June 2021.

 This course is delivered through a combination of classroom learning, group discussion and practical activities in both a simulated and real-world environment.